 With pride comes the fall, and after Strange finds his hands shredded in a brutal, well-shot car accident, he exhausts all western medicine options to heal himself.
 He ultimately embarks on a quest that leads him to the Far East, where he falls under the tutelage of the mystic arts.

-It’s here that the film really steps its game up, when we meet The Ancient One (played by Tilda Swinton) and Baron Mordo (Chiwetel Ejiofor).
+It’s here that Doctor Strange really steps its game up, when we meet The Ancient One (played by Tilda Swinton) and Baron Mordo (Chiwetel Ejiofor).
 The assembled talent here is astonishing, as both Swinton and Ejiofor give the film their full effort, with Swinton in particular opening the film up with an epic action set piece that perfectly establishes her as a new MCU badass, complete with a fresh twist on the lore of this fan favorite character.

 Strangely, this is also one of the funnier entries in the MCU.
-The reshoots with Dan Harmon (Community) apparently paid off, as there’s a slew of great quips, visual gags, and longer form jokes, all without feeling like territory that would undermine the serious aspects of the film.
+The Doctor Strange reshoots with Dan Harmon (Community) apparently paid off, as there’s a slew of great quips, visual gags, and longer form jokes, all without feeling like territory that would undermine the serious aspects of the film.
 This is probably the most “laugh out loud” Marvel movie since Guardians of the Galaxy.

 With the usual Marvel successes come the same frailties, and this is certainly the case when it comes to the villain, Kaecilius, played by Mads Mikkelsen.
 He’s quite underdeveloped, which is a shame as there are hints that his turn to the side of villainy was motivated by a dark tragedy that’s never properly explored.
 A bright side to his inclusion, though, is that it effectively sets up some intriguing development for Mordo over the next few Strange films.